-Gibraltar operates a comprehensive public bus network that covers most areas accessible by road.
+Gibraltar operates a comprehensive public bus system that covers most areas accessible by road.
 It comprises the main form of public transit, as Gibraltar does not possess a metro or tram system.
 The bus network provides a reliable and affordable way to traverse the area.

 Licensed taxis provide a convenient option for direct routes or guided tours of the Upper Rock.
 Find them at designated ranks or hail them.